10 Beautiful Waterfalls Near Philadelphia

 This flat path makes these the perfect waterfalls for those looking to enjoy the beauty of the region without doing a strenuous hike.
 Of course, if you’re also looking for somewhere to go biking near Philly, this is a great choice as the trail extends for miles in both directions.

 Willing to drive a bit further?
-Don’t miss the 20+ waterfalls in Ricketts Glen State Park or the many amazing waterfalls of the Delaware Water Gap.
+Don’t miss the 20+ waterfalls in Ricketts Glen State Park, the many amazing waterfalls of the Delaware Water Gap, and the great waterfalls near Pittsburgh.
 Looking for hiking in Philly?
 Go for a hike in the John Heinz National Wildlife Refuge and Wissahickon Gorge.